-By Elizabeth Akincilar, MSPT, PHRC Lexington At the Pelvic Health and Rehabilitation Center, we talk about the pelvis all day long.
+By Elizabeth Akincilar, MSPT, PHRC Lexington SCHEDULE APPOINTMENT At the Pelvic Health and Rehabilitation Center, we talk about the pelvis all day long.
 But today, instead of focusing on how it works, let’s explore something just as interesting—where our body part names actually come from!
-If you’ve ever wondered why we call certain body parts what we do, you’re not alone.
-The …
+If you’ve ever wondered why we call certain body parts what we do, you’re …

 Dry Needling- How It’s Relevant To Pelvic Health